 Calgary, Alberta 983 km 609 miles

 Edmonton, Alberta 1,163 km 721 miles

 Nanaimo Airport (YCD) is located 18 km (9 miles) south of the city in Cassidy.
-Nanaimo Airport has seen steady growth in the last decade, serving an estimated 340,000 passenger in 2016.
+Nanaimo Airport has seen steady growth in the last decade, serving 435,349 passenger in 2018.
 Key investments since 2006 have transformed YCD into a trusted transportation partner experiencing unmatched growth.
-In fact, in 2016, passenger numbers are 10 years ahead of fore casted numbers.
-A 20 year, $43 million expansion plan was recently drafted.
-Phase 1 of this plan will begin late 2016 and continue as the demand grows.
-The Phase 1 project will include expanding the passenger departure lounge, passenger screening and car rental areas.
-As a transportation hub, YCD plays a critical role in the economy of the region.
 By 2020 it is estimated YCD’s economic impact will be in excess of 2,000 jobs and $150 million in economic activity.